alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 [^examples]: For instance, if we draw the class as comprising digital technologies for "health and well-being" we will capture technologies as diverse as ML algorithms used to identify associations between genetic factors and mental health outcomes, to mobile apps that use natural language processing techniques to help users better understand their feelings through a smart diary.

+!!! info "Examples"

+    A set of illustrative examples of DMHTs can be found on [this page](examples.md).

 Let us now turn to the second question.

 ### Why and how are digital mental healthcare technologies being used?